HenriqueSilva18/Drone-Show-Management-System/docs/us_102/readme-us102.md

-# US 102 – Project Repository
+# US102 – Project Repository

 ## 1. Context

-This is the first time this task is assigned and it must be completed in Sprint 1.
+This is the first time this task is assigned and it must be completed in **Sprint 1**.
 The goal is to ensure the team is working in a structured and professional environment with proper version control and project organization from the beginning.

 ### 1.1 List of issues